The Tube map guide to London’s best restaurants

 In a nutshell: Collecting Michelin stars quicker than we collect passport stamps

-There are some 15,000 restaurants in London and only 19 of them have two or more Michelin stars, so it’s a – *clears throat* – pretty big deal to dine at one that does.
+There are some 15,000 restaurants in London and only 20 of them have two or more Michelin stars, so it’s a – *clears throat* – pretty big deal to be in one that does.
 Trivet, however, bears none of the pomp and circumstance of many of its celestial counterparts.
-It’s run by a team you’ll end up wanting to grab a drink with and serves a straightforward à la carte offering from its warm, open kitchen, so it might just be possibly the capital’s most approachable, high-end haunt.
-And while many superstar chefs are nowhere to be seen, you can observe Jonny Lake right there, piping and sizzling and slicing right along with the rest of them.
-His co-founder and Trivet’s sommelier, Isa Bal, taps away on his laptop at the bar, ordering, we’re sure, some magnificent bottles from somewhere we’ve never heard of.
-As for the food, we’ll make it easy: sweetbreads are always on the menu for a reason, the drunken lobster, swimming in parsley-split bisque, is a must, and the Welsh lamb might just be the nicest you’ve ever had.
+Run by a team you’ll end up wanting to grab a drink with and serving a straightforward à la carte offering from its warm, open kitchen, it might just be possibly the capital’s most approachable, high-end haunt.
+And while many superstar chefs are nowhere to be seen, you’ll observe Jonny Lake right there, piping and sizzling and slicing right along with the rest of them.
+His co-founder and Trivet’s sommelier Isa Bal taps away on his laptop at the bar, ordering, we’re sure, some magnificent bottles from somewhere we’ve never heard of.
+As for the food, we’ll make it easy: sweetbreads are always on the menu for a reason and the grilled venison might just be the nicest you’ve ever had.
 For dessert, join Lake and Bal on their adventures in Japan (the two are known for bringing home dish ideas from their travels) in the ‘Hokkaido Potato’ mille-feuille with a saké and white chocolate mousse.
-It’s like nothing you’ve eaten before.
+Like nothing you’ve eaten before.

 Piccadilly Line